Viper Documentation

 Copy Trading — Setup

-Copy trading monitors a target wallet in real-time via WebSocket.
-When the target buys or sells a token, Viper automatically mirrors the trade for you.
-Copy trading works on Solana, Base, BSC, Ethereum, and Hyperliquid.
+Copy trading monitors a target wallet and sizes copied buys for you.
+Copy trading works on Solana, Base, BSC, Ethereum, Hyperliquid, and Robinhood.

 Adding a Copy Trade